keboola/connection-docs/components/writers/bi-tools/looker/index.md

 * TOC
 {:toc}

 This writer pushes data to your Looker instance.
 It currently uses Snowflake as backend.
 In broad terms it works by creating a Connection in Looker which a new LookML project can be created.
-It formats the columns in a way that allows automatic generation of data relations when the project is created.
+It changes the column names in a way that allows Looker to understand data relations automatically when the project is created.

-## Setup
+## Configuration

 To connect Keboola to your Looker account you need API credentials.
 You can obtain them in Looker administration.
 Exact steps required are described in [Looker docs](https://docs.looker.com/reference/api-and-integration/api-auth#authentication_with_a_sdk).
 You will need `Client ID` and `Client secret` to authenticate Keboola with Looker.

-### Configuration

-Create new **Looker writer** configuration in your project.
+Create [new **Looker writer** configuration](https://help.keboola.com/components/#creating-component-configuration) in your project.

 Continue by setting up a Snowflake workspace to use with Looker.
 You can either supply your own or use Keboola generated workspace.